 Depart school in the evening for an overnight trip to France.

 Arrive at your accommodation in Strasbourg.
-Take a guided tour of this beautiful historical city including the Grande Île neighbourhood and canals, Notre-Dame cathedral, its astronomical clock and more.
+Take a guided tour of this beautiful historical city, exploring the Grande Île neighbourhood, canals, Notre-Dame cathedral, its astronomical clock and more.

 Visit the official seat of the European Parliament.
 The group program consists of a guided tour of the European Parliament, including the plenary chamber, a short film and a general presentation by a member of staff about Parliament.

 Spend the morning in the charming town of Colmar!
-Stroll through the Old Town and visit the Benedictine Church.
+Stroll through the Old Town and visit the Eglise Saint-Martin, the largest church in Colmar.
+One of the most beautiful and interesting communes in France, Colmar showcases both French and German architecture.

 A guided tour of the Council of Europe, where your students can get a glimpse of the life of parliamentary officials, diplomats and other representatives who work towards solving contemporary issues in the Palais de L’Europe.

-Guided tour of the Verdun Battlefield: You will visit the Fort Vaux, a symbol of French heroicism, Douaumont Ossuary, home to the remains of 130,000 unidentified soldiers and the chilling “Trench of Bayonets”.
+Head to the town of Verdun for a guided tour of the Verdun Battlefield: You will visit the Fort Vaux, a symbol of French heroism, Douaumont Ossuary, home to the remains of 130,000 unidentified soldiers and the chilling “Trench of Bayonets”.

 Overnight journey home.

 Is this sample itinerary to Strasbourg not quite what you had in mind?
-Contact us on 0121 271 0121 or [email protected] and we'll help you plan your personalised History and Politics tour to Alsace!
+Click on Request a Quote and we'll help you plan your personalised History and Politics tour to Alsace!